Chlamydia Testing

 How is chlamydia spread?

-These fluids can be transmitted by vaginal, anal and oral sex, touching genitals and through sharing sex toys.
+These fluids can be transmitted by vaginal, anal and oral sex, touching genitals and sharing sex toys.
 An infected mother can also transmit the infection to her baby during pregnancy.

 What are the symptoms of Chlamydia?